Wapiti08/UTLParser/README.md

 - extract the entities (obj, sub, action) with depedency relationships from events (both structured and unstructured logs)
 - provenance graph construction from multi-source logs
 - measure the delay for log fusion
-- interfaces for optimized temporal graph query
+- interfaces for optimized temporal graph query and graph community detection

 ## Explaination of Dataset